Hawk Wing: 2003: Four-year-old career

 He was kept in training at the age of four years.
 A field of six ran in the 2003 Group One Lockinge Stakes at Newbury, including: Where Or When, who had beaten Hawk Wing in the Queen Elizabeth II Stakes; Olden Times, winner of the Group One Prix Jean Prat; Domedriver, who had inflicted Rock Of Gibraltar's first defeat in eight Group One races in the Breeders' Cup Mile; Reel Buddy (priced at 50-1 despite having been placed in the Group One Sussex Stakes - an indication of the quality of the field); and Celebration Mile winner Tillerman.
 Hawk Wing beat this Group One field by 11 lengths, with second place Where Or When eight lengths clear of Olden Times in third.
 Timeform rated him at 136, suggesting that this was the best performance in the world over a mile for nearly ten years.

 On his only subsequent outing in the Queen Anne Stakes at Royal Ascot Hawk Wing finished unplaced after suffering a knee ligament injury which ended his racing career.

 Stud career

 He retired to Coolmore stud in Ireland.
-His first crop were 2yos of 2007 and included 11 winners as of the 18th August; his sons Let Us Prey and Feared In Flight have BHA Handicap marks of 98 and 97, respectively.
-In Australia, his Irish-bred sons Hawk Island (Wyong Cup, Parramatta Cup, and JRA Plate) and Stand To Gain (Sydney Cup) have won stakes races.
+His first crop were juveniles in 2007 and included 11 winners as of 18 August.
+In Australia, his Irish-bred sons Hawk Island (Wyong Cup, Parramatta Cup and JRA Plate) and Stand To Gain (Sydney Cup) have won stakes races.

 After standing for a fee of €15,000 in 2008 Hawk Wing was sold to stand in Korea in a deal arranged by BBA Ireland Ltd. He covered an average of 80 mares a season in his first four years in Korea but demand for his services declined and he is recorded as covering only five mares since 2016.